plus3network/fit/README.md

 ## Examples

-You can view more examples in the [example folder.](https://github.com/wearefractal/APPNAME/tree/master/examples)
+You can view more examples in the [example folder.](https://github.com/plus3network/APPNAME/tree/master/examples)

 ## LICENSE

 (MIT License)

-Copyright (c) 2013 Fractal <contact@wearefractal.com>
+Copyright (c) 2013 Plus 3 Network Inc <support@plus3network.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the